-I'm just done playing the second episode of Life is Strange, the five-part series developed by Parisian studio Dontnod and set against the autumnal glow of the Pacific Northwest.
-Its predecessor, titled "Chrysalis", did a decent job of establishing the relationships between the game's central characters, both long-held and newly formed – this continuation, called "Out of Time" (limited-period time travel being the unique mechanic of this Telltale-like adventure), widens its scope to present intimate moments of what seemed like periphery cast members before.
+I've just finished playing the second episode of Life is Strange, the five-part series developed by Parisian studio Dontnod and set against the autumnal glow of the Pacific Northwest.
+Its predecessor, titled "Chrysalis," did a decent job of establishing the relationships between the game's central characters, both long-held and newly formed—this continuation, called "Out of Time" (limited-period time travel being the unique mechanic of this Telltale-like adventure), widens its scope to present intimate moments of what seemed like periphery cast members before.
 One of these people is Kate, a classmate of student protagonist Max but not as close to her as Chloe, the former best pal who we reconnected with during episode one.

 Episode two of 'Life is Strange' is out now for PS4 and 3, Xbox One and 360, and PC

 Because, after all, what kind of monster wants to see their virtual companions killed off?
-Games that give us the choice to thin out our party members rarely do so with binary efficiency – even in the first Mass Effect, where Shepard has to leave either Ashley or Kaiden on Virmire, we're all thinking: sure, but I can come back for the other one, later.
+Games that give us the choice to thin out our party members rarely do so with binary efficiency—even in the first Mass Effect, where Shepard has to leave either Ashley or Kaiden on Virmire, we're all thinking: Sure, but I can come back for the other one later.
 That's in our heads when we go for A over B. But the rescue never comes.
-The friend who's left behind stays behind, vaporised in a mushroom cloud.
+The friend who's left behind stays behind, vaporized in a mushroom cloud.
 That cut me, surprisingly deeply, as I'd got to know each character over several missions.
-The same wasn't true of when Telltale's The Walking Dead had me choose between Doug and Carly at the end of its first episode – the player doesn't yet know them well enough to have an emotional connection.
+The same wasn't true of when Telltale's The Walking Dead had me choose between Doug and Carly at the end of its first episode—the player doesn't yet know them well enough to have an emotional connection.

-Which is why I stalled in another Quantic Dream game, Beyond: Two Souls, when given the option to put a bullet into protagonist Jodie Holmes' brain.
+Which is why I stalled in another Quantic Dream game, Beyond: Two Souls, when given the option to put a bullet into protagonist Jodie Holmes's brain.
 "Do you know what they're going to do if they catch me?" she screams at her ghostly twin Aiden, who intervenes if you opt for suicide.
 "Is that what you want?"
 Later in the same game, Jodie's given another exit door: the option of sending her tired, hungry, homeless body crashing down onto a busy freeway.
 Press X to jump, you're prompted.
 Do so, though, and again you'll be "saved" by your spirit companion.
 "My life is a fucking disaster," she sobs.
 "I'm tired of running.
 I give up."
-Except the game's designers don't actually allow that way out – you're locked into this narrative until it says it's done.
-Of course, I wanted her to live through the hardship, but how bold it would have been to let the game end there and then, with a broken Ellen Page spread out on the asphalt.
+Except the game's designers don't actually allow that way out—you're locked into this narrative until it says it's done.
+Of course, I wanted her to live through the hardship, but how bold it would have been to let the game end there and then?